-- V. THROUGH ITS STAKING PROGRAM, COINBASE HAS ENGAGED IN THE UNREGISTERED OFFER AND SALE OF SECURITIES IN VIOLATION OF SECTION 5 OF THE SECURITIES ACT. - 309.
-Coinbase has violated, and continues to violate, Sections 5(a) and 5(c) of the Securities Act by engaging in the unregistered offer and sale of securities in connection with its Staking Program.
-In so doing, Coinbase has deprived investors of material information about Coinbase and its Staking Program offerings, including how Coinbase uses the offering proceeds and the risks and trends that affect the enterprise and an investment in these securities. - November 2019, as a means to participate in, and profit from, the "proof-of-stake" consensus mechanism of the Tezos blockchain.
+310. Coinbase began offering its Staking Program to U.S. investors in or around November 2019, as a means to participate in, and profit from, the "proof-of-stake" consensus mechanism of the Tezos blockchain.
 Today, the Staking Program enables investors to stake five different assets: XTZ (Tezos), ATOM (Cosmos), ETH (Ethereum), ADA (Cardano), and SOL (Solana).
 Coinbase describes all aspects of the Staking Program-including the services it provides and the efforts it undertakes-as being applicable to each of the five stakeable assets.
-For each of these five assets, Coinbase pools the assets provided to Coinbase by investors in the Staking Program in omnibus crypto asset wallets controlled by Coinbase (and segregated by asset), and then performs all of the efforts necessary and expected by investors to obtain investment returns marketed by Coinbase, including staking those assets in order to obtain rewards, which Coinbase distributes pro rata to investors after paying itself a 25 or 35% commission. - 311.
-To participate in the Coinbase Staking Program, investors need only have or open an account at coinbase.com and purchase staking-eligible crypto assets on the Coinbase Platform, or transfer their existing staking-eligible crypto assets to their Coinbase account.
-Investors then sign up for the Coinbase Staking Program and transfer their crypto assets (including the private keys thereto) to Coinbase's possession and control.
-Prior to April 2023, customers holding staking-eligible crypto assets at Coinbase were automatically enrolled in, but could opt out of, the Staking Program.
-Now, investors must opt in through the Coinbase website or mobile application to participate in the Staking Program.
+For each of these five assets, Coinbase pools the assets provided to Coinbase (and segregated by asset), and then performs all of the efforts necessary and expected by investors to obtain investment returns marketed by Coinbase, including staking those assets in order to obtain rewards, which Coinbase distributes pro rata to investors after paying itself a 25 or 35% commission.